 Home Equity Lines of Credit

 A home equity line of credit (HELOC) is like a home equity loan that is not disbursed as a single lump sum.
 HELOCs allow borrowers to access home equity on an as-needed basis up to a certain maximum limit, while only paying interest on the amount actually drawn.
 Borrowers can typically draw on the line of credit for a specified length of time, usually five to ten years, before they must begin repaying the principal debt.
 However, interest begins to accrue from the date of the first disbursement, and must be paid monthly so long as any portion of the credit line is outstanding.
 Unlike with home equity loans, HELOC interest rates are typically variable, which means that they fluctuate with changes in banks’ prime lending rates.
 Introductory rates typically range from three to six percent; however, the interest rates assessed throughout the life of the loan can vary widely with market conditions.
-Many borrowers choose convert HELOCs, either in part or in full, to fixed-rate loans once they begin to make principal repayments.
+Many borrowers choose to convert HELOCs, either in part or in full, to fixed-rate loans once they begin to make principal repayments.
 HELOCs typically carry lower (or zero) upfront fees compared with home equity loans but have higher overall interest rates.
 HELOCs also usually have no application fee.

 Home Equity Cash-Out Refinance Loans

 A third option for home owners is a home equity cash-out refinance loan.
 A cash-out refinance loan increases the value of a homeowner’s current mortgage by refinancing the existing mortgage into a new, larger one, and pays out the difference to the homeowner in cash.
 Although the homeowner assumes a new mortgage, still only one monthly payment is required, since the original mortgage is eliminated.
 Interest rates for home equity cash-out refinance loans can be fixed or variable, and are typically lower than the interest rates for traditional home equity loans and home equity lines of credit.
 This is because home equity cash-out refinance loans are not subordinate to any other mortgages, and principal repayment must begin immediately, unlike with home equity lines of credit.
-Repayment terms can extend up to thirty years.
+Repayment terms can extend up to 30 years.
 However, since borrowers must refinance an existing mortgage, the upfront fees and closing costs tend to be higher than for other types of home equity credit.